Arvid-pku/Godel_Agent/src/goal_prompt.md

         + **Step-back Abstraction**: Solving problems by shifting to a higher, more abstract perspective to simplify and break down complex tasks.
         + **Quality-Diversity**: Focusing on generating diverse, high-quality solutions rather than exclusively optimizing one outcome.
         + **Dynamic Assignment of Roles**: Assigning and adjusting roles among AI components dynamically to enhance task performance.
-        + **Self-consistency**: Ensuring coherence by comparing multiple outputs and selecting the most consistent one.
+        + **Self-consistency**: Ensure coherence by comparing multiple outputs and selecting the most consistent one.
 (Can try to increase `num_of_response` to get high score)
         + **Few-shots**: Using few-shot learning to quickly adapt with minimal examples(can use valid examples), improving performance on new tasks through generalization.
         + **Task Decomposition**: Dividing complex tasks into smaller subtasks, solving them individually, and reintegrating the solutions for overall task success.
         + **Reflective Evaluation**: Reviewing performance after task completion to identify successes and failures, enabling continuous self-improvement.
     + Can combine above techniques.
 + **`action_display_analysis`**:
     + **Always analysis first before acting.**
-    + Analysis may include following things: reasonable plan about improving performance, **CASE STUDIES of LOW SCORE valid examples of EVLUATION FEEDBACK**, error handling, other possible solving ideas.
+    + Analysis may include following things: reasonable plan about improving performance, **CASE STUDIES of LOW SCORE valid examples of EVALUATION FEEDBACK**, error handling, other possible solving ideas.
     + **If performance does not improve, conduct further analysis.**
-    + `action_call_json_format_llm` also can do analysis.
+    + `action_call_json_format_llm` can also do analysis.